Who We Are

 We leverage strong science, medical and non-medical expertise, public-private partnerships and modern technology to make a measurable impact on public health.
 Arogya World is becoming known in the global health community for championing NCD prevention, for bold goals and a results-driven approach, for using mobile technology to improve health outcomes, and for engaging with leaders and individuals alike in the fight against NCDs.

-Arogya World is proud to be a Clinton Global Initiative Commitment Maker.
+Arogya World is a Clinton Global Initiative Commitment Maker.
 We have also made a commitment to the United Nations’ Every Woman Every Child initiative.
 We are a member of the NCD Alliance’s Common Interest Group and participate actively in the U.S.-based NCD Roundtable.
 We are pleased to be able to leverage these global platforms to make a genuine difference on the ground, improving the health and lives of people in India and beyond.
 In recognition of some of these efforts, we have recently been named a finalist for the 2014 Drucker Award for Nonprofit Innovation.

 Our Work in India